 - Dominic Watt

 Titles and links to abstracts of both current and past research projects supported by IAFPA can be found on the Research Grants page.
 A series of guidelines is in place for those members wishing to make an application for a research grant.

-The conference committee changes year on year – current conference information can be found here.
+The conference committee changes year on year.

 IAFPA has a working group who are investigating how IAFPA how can help members carry out method testing, and share and compare the results of different test methods on different data-sets.
 This group reports to the AGM at the annual conference.

 There will also be a working group established to review the current Code of Practice (CoP); it was decided at the 2016 AGM that the Professional Conduct Committee would be dissolved in favour of a working group with a fixed timetable to review the current CoP, and update it to reflect current practices.